 From the age of nineteen his short orchestral pieces were recorded as production library music and found their way into the cinema newsreels of the day, and at twenty he became Assistant Musical Adviser to ABC Television, one of the larger British Independent Television companies.
-Within a few months he had composed his first score for a major TV drama, since when he has scored over 150 series and one-offs as well as being the subject of a half-hour ITV documentary.
-His TV work ranges from high drama with Orson Welles, Peter O’Toole, Christopher Lee and Celia Johnson, to international award-winning children’s comedy - (“Woof!”) - by way of Benny Hill and Monty Python!
+Within a few months he had composed his first score for a major TV drama, since when he has scored over 150 series' and one-offs as well as being the subject of a half-hour ITV documentary.
+His TV work ranges from high drama with Orson Welles, Peter O’Toole, Christopher Lee and Celia Johnson, to international award-winning children’s comedy - ('Woof!') - by way of Benny Hill and Monty Python!
 Many of his early library compositions are still sought after and can be heard in current popular series such as 'Spongebob Squarepants' and 'Antiques Roadshow'.

-In addition to his prolific TV output Lewis has produced a catalogue of over eighty published concert works ranging from concertos, string suites and overtures to chamber music and works for solo instruments, prominent among which are compositions for his favourite instrument, the harp.
-Several harp works, flute pieces, a basson and piano work and his “Concerto Burlesco” for bassoon and small orchestra are included in the Associated Boards and Trinity/Guildhall Examination syllabuses.
+In addition to his prolific TV output Lewis has produced a catalogue of over eighty published concert works ranging from concertos, orchestral overtures and string suites to chamber music and compositions for solo instruments, notably for his favourite instrument, the harp.
+Several harp works, flute pieces, a bassoon and piano work and his 'Concerto Burlesco' for bassoon and small orchestra are included in the Associated Boards and Trinity/Guildhall Examination syllabuses.
 He has conducted entire concerts of his own music including world premieres of newly commissioned works in America, New Zealand, Italy and Turkey.
 A selection of his concert works can be found in various CD series' alongside the music of other English composers such as Arnold, Delius, Holst and Vaughan Williams, and are broadcast around the world, with regular airings on Classic FM Radio in England and Radio NZ Concert in New Zealand.